persian-tools/py-persian-tools/README.md

 ```

 ### ordinal suffix
-Adding or removing ordinal suffix will handle
+Adding or removing ordinal suffix for persian numbers in word will handle.

 ```python
 from persian_tools import ordinal_suffix